 “For my thoughts are not your thoughts, neither are your ways my ways,” declares the LORD.”
 Isaiah 55:8

 There are some things on this side of eternity that we will never understand the “why”.
 I have two very close relatives that are in the fight of their life against cancer.
 I love them both dearly.
 The chemo treatment is excruciatingly difficult, long and painful.
 It wears on not only the patient, but also the caregiver.
 With everything in our being we may be tempted to shake fists at God and ask Him why…why?
 When we become angry towards God, we attempt to take control of the wheel.
 We would choose to do things differently.
-We want God to change His mind.
+Secretly, we want God to change His mind.

 “Although the fig tree shall not blossom, neither shall fruit be in the vines; the labour of the olive shall fail, and the fields shall yield no meat; the flock shall be cut off from the fold, and there shall be no herd in the stalls: Yet I will rejoice in the Lord, I will joy in the God of my salvation.
 The Lord God is my strength, and he will make my feet like hinds’ feet, and he will make me to walk upon mine high places.”
 Habakkuk 3:17-19